- Budget Office

 The Measure Y network addresses the complex and multiple risk factors associated with violence: poverty, unemployment, discrimination, substance abuse, educational failure, fragmented families and domestic abuse.

-Find out more about Measure Y — including programs, services and events in your neighborhood; grants; and success stories.
+Find out more about Measure Y through the Oakland Unite website.
+The website has information about the programs, services and events in your neighborhood as well as videos, grant information, and success stories.